FlipByBlink/LockInNote/README.md

 Description
 -------------
-Memo note app specialized for lock screen widgets.
+Memo note app specialized for widgets.

-When you want to take a memo, you can write it out right away on the lock screen, and you can easily check the memo on the lock screen anytime!
+When you want to take a memo, you can write it out right away on the widgets, and you can easily check the memo on the widgets anytime!

-The design of the memo note on the lock screen can be flexibly customized, so it can be used for various purposes.
+The design of the memo note on the widgets can be flexibly customized, so it can be used for various purposes.

 - Tap the widget to immediately launch the keyboard and edit the memo note.

-- Apple Watch complication support.

-- Font "size", "design", and "weight" can be adjusted.
+- Font "size", "design", "color", and "weight" can be adjusted.

 - You can also select the alignment of multiple lines, the display pattern when no text is entered, and more.

 - Share sheets allow you to easily share text to other applications.

+- Sync notes between devices by iCloud

 - You can set any "URL scheme action" to link with other apps.

-Recommended for the latest iPhone 14 Pro models!

-The iPhone 14 Pro with Always On Display turns your iPhone into your most accessible notepad.
+Multi platform support

+iPhone: Home screen, Lock screen, StandBy

+iPad: Home screen, Lock screen

+Mac: Notification center, Desktop

+Apple Watch: Complication, Smart Stack

 Source code link